sandeshthapa/sandeshthapa.github.io/_pages/about.md

 ## Autonomous Control of UAV
+* Developed UAV dynamic models and implemented PD, PID, LQR/LQ, nonlinear Lyapunov-based, sliding-mode, backstepping, and Cartesian impedance controllers.
+* Implemented geometric attitude control for quadrotors and differential flatness-based trajectory generation.
+* Built quadrotor simulations in MATLAB/Simulink and ROS.
+* Built an end-to-end **autopilot system for a quadrotor UAV**, encompassing state estimation, path planning, and control.
+Implemented cascaded control loops for attitude, altitude, and position using both classical and modern control techniques (PID, LQR, nonlinear geometric control, and Model Predictive Control).
+* Incorporated sensor fusion (accelerometer, gyroscope, GPS) for state estimation and used the PX4 flight stack for hardware implementation.
+* The UAV was able to autonomously take off, navigate through waypoints, and land with minimal steady-state error, demonstrating robust performance of the control system against wind disturbances and sensor noise.
 ### State Dependent LQR for Autonomous Trajectory Tracking of Quadrotor UAV
 Designed and implemented full state time varying LQR and implemented in real-time Gazebo and PX4
 ![LQR Control ](../images/LQR_Control%20.png)